 This specifies the basic target design that will be built.
 Unless you are defining a custom system, this should either be FireSim, for systems with a NIC, or FireSimNoNIC, for systems without a NIC.
-These are defined in firesim/sim/src/main/scala/Targets.scala.
+These are defined in firesim/sim/src/main/scala/firesim/Targets.scala.
+We describe this in greater detail in Generating Different Targets).